AxelVilleret/ytb-get-video-thumbnail/README.md

 # ytb-get-video-thumbnail

 This project is a utility that allows you to retrieve the thumbnail of a YouTube video using its URL.
+It is a React application that uses the YouTube API to retrieve the video information and display the thumbnail.
+It also uses a proxy server to bypass the CORS policy when downloading the thumbnail.
+It embeds a dark mode feature to switch between light and dark themes and uses the localStorage to save the user's preference.

 ## Installation